garrettpatterson/Checkin-Party/README.md

 Checkin-Party is a small php mobile-optimized app to create an interactive party atmosphere among your guests using QR codes.
 Its intended for short-term (hours not days), captive audiences with the goal of incentivizing your guests to *do* something, whether it's move around, learn more about targeted items etc...
 It is flexible to be used for full smartphone use, manned-stations with paper "passes", or mixed.

 Possible uses could be:
-*Office party
+* Office party
-*Christmas Party
+* Christmas Party
-*Open house
+* Open house

 Other projects used:
 jQuery Mobile

 ##Files
-*charts.php
+* charts.php
-**I should remove this
+** I should remove this
-*checkin.php
+* checkin.php
-**checkin handler for venue.php
+** checkin handler for venue.php
-*index.php
+* index.php
-**home/splash page for use before and during the party **has triggers for 'pre-register' as well as 'no-phone' users *newuser.php
+** home/splash page for use before and during the party ** has triggers for 'pre-register' as well as 'no-phone' users
+* newuser.php
-**new user signup handler for start.php
+** new user signup handler for start.php
-*nophone.php
+* nophone.php
-**Creates individualized QR code/party pass for participants *papercheckin.php
+** Creates individualized QR code/party pass for participants
+* papercheckin.php
-**Creates QR codes for dummy users set up in the DB for paper-pass use *prizes.php
+** Creates QR codes for dummy users set up in the DB for paper-pass use
+* prizes.php
-** contains the php functions and logic for determinig prize winners *qr.php
+** contains the php functions and logic for determinig prize winners
+* qr.php
-** has qr codes for each page and venue/station *start.php
+** has qr codes for each page and venue/station
+* start.php
 ** main registration entry point
-*venue.php
+* venue.php
 ** The page for actually checkin in
-*venuecheckin.php
+* venuecheckin.php
-**page for manual checkin of paper pass users *venues.php
+** page for manual checkin of paper pass users
+* venues.php
 ** full list of all your venues/stations and relevant information

 ##Setup
 1. Fork/Download all files
 2. Make sure sqlite3 is installed for php and local tools ** I used PDO so it would be a snap to switch to MySQL ** I checked in a blank sqlite db
 	*** If you're using this make sure folder and file permissions are setup on your server to be able to write to the DB
 3. Enter venue/station information into the "venue" table
 4. Within prizes.php configure your prize parameters ** maxrandom on line 10
-** probability of getting a random prize on line 16
-** limit to number of random prizes someone can receive ** maxfinish on line 32
+	** probability of getting a random prize on line 16 ** limit to number of random prizes someone can receive line 17 ** maxfinish on line 32
 5. The "app" itself is ready, get some interns to print out some posters for each station and party on!

 ##Checking In